Early Bumble Bee (lat. Bombus pratorum)

 Colony cycle

 The early bumblebee has a yearly life cycle; however, some early bumblebees are able to go through two cycles in a year if young queens skip hibernation and start a colony sooner.
 Generally, queens emerge from hibernation in early spring having been fertilized in late summer and they find a site to begin their nest.
-Colonies for early bumblebees tend to be on the smaller side and reach their maximum numbers earlier in the year than other species.
+Colonies for early bumblebees tend to be on the smaller side and reach their maximum numbers earlier in the year

 Full post